The Corporate Immigration Review: Germany

 The approval to engage in employment can be limited with regard to the occupation, the employer, the district of the labour office and the location and distribution of working hours.

 The process usually lasts between eight and 12 weeks once all documents have been submitted, but it can be shorter or even much longer, depending on how busy the authorities are in the city where the application is filed.
 In the case of a fast-track proceeding, the processing time can be as short as six weeks once the application has been filed completely (see below for details).
-If the local authorities are too busy (which is generally the case for big international cities such as Berlin, Frankfurt, Hamburg and Munich), those foreign nationals who are privileged to be able to file from within Germany might therefore consider the option of filing abroad.
-In light of the covid-19 pandemic the processing times are unfortunately sometimes much longer.
+If the local authorities are too busy (which is generally the case for big international cities such as Berlin, Frankfurt, Hamburg and Munich), those foreign nationals who are privileged to be able to file from within Germany might therefore prefer filing abroad.

-The fee for a national visa (the residence permit applies for Germany only if a long-term residence of more than three months is intended; for example, for studies) in the form of a residence permit, EU blue card or ICT intra-corporate transfer card amounts to €100 (regardless of whether the visa covers a period of more or less than a year).
-In the case of filing for an extension, the fee amounts to €96 for a period of less than three months, €83 for a period of more than three months and €98 if the purpose of the stay changes.9 In the case of the grant of a provisional permit an additional fee of €13 applies.10 All these administrative fees were lowered a couple of years ago.
+The fee for a national visa (the residence permit applies for Germany only if a long-term residence of more than three months is intended; for example, for studies) in the form of a residence permit, EU Blue Card or ICT intra-corporate transfer card amounts to €100 (regardless of whether the visa covers a period of more or less than a year).
+In the case of filing for an extension, the fee amounts to €96 for a period of less than three months, €83 for a period of more than three months and €98 if the purpose of the stay changes.8 In the case of the grant of a provisional permit, an additional fee of €13 applies.9 All these administrative fees were lowered a couple of years ago.

 iii Exemptions and favoured industries